-We've gathered our best snow plow tips from our staff, our customers, and people who push snow around for a living.
+We've gathered our best snow plowing tips from our staff, our customers, and people who push snow around for a living.
 We're ready to share these tips with you!

 We recommend getting out there right after the snow falls.
 On heavy days, get out there and give a few cursory passes to keep the snow from piling up too deep.
 If you let snow sit too long it will get hard and dry in very cold conditions while in warm conditions, you'll encounter a slushy mess.
 Get out there when the work will be less stressful for you, your truck, and your plow.